Safety Proof Your House

 - Never leave keys hidden under mats, above the door or near any entrance.
 Set lights or a radio to an automatic timer to give the appearance that someone is home.

 - Have your mail and newspapers stopped or have a friend or neighbor pick them up.
-This can prevent prospective criminals from knowing you are gone for an extended period.
+This can prevent potential criminals from knowing you are gone for an extended period.

 - Coordinate with roommates when you plan on leaving and when you will return.

 - Remove perishable items from the refrigerator and dispose of open food containers